 - The S3 Outage: Be Prepared For Unavoidable Cloud Failures

 Snapshot technology has been integral to protecting data both in the on-prem data center and in the cloud.
 AWS snapshots come in the form of Amazon Elastic Block Storage snapshots.

 In this post we’ll take a closer look at the anatomy of these AWS snapshots and their key use cases, first by giving an overview of storage snapshots in general and then delving into the specifics of this data protection technology for AWS EBS storage volumes.

 Introduction to Storage Snapshots

-Storage snapshot technology is used for creating point-in-time reference to data that resides in the underlying storage volume for data protection purposes.
-Typically, the content of a storage snapshot would be read-only and can be used by storage admins and various third-party backup applications to read or restore data, while the write activities carry on uninterruptedly to the live storage volume.
+Storage snapshot technology is used for creating point-in-time references to data that resides in the underlying storage volume.
+The main use case for snapshots is for data protection.
+Typically, the content of a storage snapshot is read-only and can be used by storage admins and various third-party backup applications to read or restore data, while the write activities carry on uninterruptedly to the live storage volume.

 Storage Snapshot Types

 With copy-on-write snapshots, a dedicated storage capacity is reserved for snapshot data.
 This storage capacity will hold all the metadata (such as information about where the original data resides in the file system) plus a copy of the original data whenever changes occur to the original data blocks.

 These snapshots are quick to create due to the fact that normally most data blocks only need a metadata copy operation during snapshot creation.
 However, as and when the original data blocks are updated or overwritten by the active file system, the contents of the original data blocks are copied over to the snapshot location in the background.
 That can have a performance impact on subsequent write operations to the original blocks after the snapshot has been created due to having to wait for the original data blocks to be copied over to the snapshot location.